Chaitrashree-B/Backend_Traini8_Chaitrashree/readme.md

 Test Failure Scenarios
 Missing centerName, centerCode, or incorrect field sizes will trigger validation errors with detailed messages.

-5. Running Tests
+4. Running Tests
 The project includes unit tests for the APIs in src/test/java.
- 1. To run tests:
+ i) To run tests:
   mvn test
- 2. A sample test is available in TrainingCenterControllerTest.java:
+ ii) A sample test is available in TrainingCenterControllerTest.java:

-6. Exception Handling
+5. Exception Handling
 Errors such as validation failures or incorrect inputs are handled using custom exception handlers to provide clear error messages.